Raising a year’s supply of meat.

 Our beef needs have grown as the kids have gotten bigger, and we now go through at least 1 whole cow every year.

-As for our deer- we have relatives who hunt more than they like to eat, so we get what they don’t want!
+As for our deer- we have relatives who hunt more than they like to consume, so we get what they don’t want!
 It’s a very nice arrangement since neither Jeff nor I has the time or interest to hunt deer 🙂

 Other meat options- There are several other options that I don’t have much experience with that you may love or want to try!
 For instance, lamb and rabbits are both good options.
 We have eaten both and enjoy the meat, but have never raised them ourselves.